tberghuis/alerts-for-binance-pwa/README.md

 Get notified when a crypto pairing hits a certain price.

-Technologies used: react, redux, semantic-ui
+Technologies used: react, redux, semantic-ui, express, fcm, jwt, passport